 The safety of everyone who comes to HSS is our first priority.
-Please see some common questions and answers that can help explain how we are keeping you safe during the coronavirus (COVID-19) pandemic.
+Please see below for videos that explain our new protocols, as well as answers to common questions on how we are keeping you safe during the coronavirus (COVID-19) pandemic.

 The health and safety of our patients, visitors, and employees remains our top priority.
 At this time, visitors will not be permitted to accompany adult patients to their appointment, unless special assistance is required.
 Pediatric patients 21 years of age or younger may have one designated visitor.
 During the appointment, we encourage patients to keep in contact with their loved ones through virtual means, including Skype, FaceTime and/or phone.
 Staff will assist patients if needed.

 HSS is in constant communication with local and federal agencies to ensure our screening process includes the latest travel advisories.
 In accordance with the New York State Department of Health (NYSDOH), any individuals who travel to an area that has "a seven day rolling average of positive tests in excess of 10%" should be quarantined for 14 days.
 Please see the updated list of restricted states on the NYSDOH site.

 If you have traveled internationally or been in any of the high risk areas for more than 24 hours during the last 14 days, we ask that you quarantine for 14 days from the date you left before visiting HSS.
 Please contact us to reschedule your visit or to potentially switch to a virtual visit.

 As part of the screening process to ensure everyone’s safety, we will be asking all patients and visitors in all HSS locations (NY, NJ, CT and FL) about their travel history.

 We are doing several rounds of screening before patient appointments.

 We are also limiting the number of entrances to ensure that all patients are screened before they enter our facilities.